 - Cardstock for the hardware

-- I didn’t test it, but regular paper may work, as the hardware is purely decorative.
+- I didn’t test regular paper but it may work, as the hardware is purely decorative.

 - Spray paint (semi-gloss or gloss) or wood stain